emard/ulx3s/README.md

 [Schematics](/doc/schematics.pdf) is mostly complete.
 PCB routing is mostly complete too.
-PCB produced when at version 1.7 and big things work like USB-JTAG, SDRAM, SDCARD, HDMI, FLASH, RTC, I2C but there are issues, luckily most of them are can be fixed by [Upgrading PCB v1.7](/doc/pcb-v1.7-upgrade.md).
+PCB produced when at version 1.7 and big things work like USB-JTAG, SDRAM, SDCARD, HDMI, FLASH, RTC, I2C but there are issues, luckily most can be fixed by [Upgrading PCB v1.7](/doc/pcb-v1.7-upgrade.md).
 AUDIO, OLED and 433.92MHz antenna are currently untested.